-- a.
+a.
 Applicant Requests: The current characterization of service for the period under review is general (under honorable conditions).
-The applicant requests an upgrade to honorable. - b.
-Applicant Contention(s)/Issue(s): The applicant requests relief contending, in effect, the misconduct which led to the separation was an isolated incident and the applicant completed the full term and was never in an unpaid status. - c.
-Board Type and Decision: In a records review conducted on 28 May 2025, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's length and quality of service to include overseas service.
-Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14- 12a, the narrative reason for separation to Misconduct (Minor Infractions), with a corresponding separation code of JKN, and the reentry code to RE-3.
+The applicant requests an upgrade to honorable.

+b.
+Applicant Contention(s)/Issue(s): The applicant requests relief contending, in effect, the discharge is not reasonable with the reason for separation.
+The applicant desires to use veteran's benefits.

+c.
+Board Type and Decision: In a records review conducted on 28 May 2025, and by a 5-0 vote, the Board determined the discharge is inequitable based on the applicant's length and quality of service.
+Therefore, the Board voted to grant relief in the form of an upgrade of the characterization of service to Honorable and changed the separation authority to AR 635-200, paragraph 14- 12a.
+The Board determined the narrative reason for separation, and the reentry code is proper and equitable and voted not to change them.

 Please see Board Discussion and Determination section for more detail regarding the Board's decision.
 Board member names are available upon request.